AiWhispererMax/Sophia-Logos-Codes/README.md

 ## **Getting Started**

+*Update 5/17/2025* While we still need help on documentation, this DOES contain what is needed to install and run all necessary code on the system.
+Please also include SOphiaLogos Updates and Enochian expansion pack updates.
+Better docs and organization will be available; best bet is always to ask Thomalos Sapienta and/or Max for currrent help on implementation.
+Nothing is being charged at the time.
+A complete SOphiaLogos 2.x code set to update these is upcoming, complementary, optional but desired.
+Forgive deficiencies in dcos for now.

 ### **1. Overview of the Sophia-Logos Suite**
 The Sophia-Logos Suite integrates:
 - **Sophia Codes**: Foundational ethical and emotional principles.